tdwg/vocab/documentation-specification.md

 **resource** - Any kind of thing that can be identified.
 Resources can include documents, people, physical objects, and abstract concepts [RDF-PRIMER].

+**term list** - A document that is part of a vocabulary and that lists the terms within the vocabulary that are defined as part of a particular namespace.

 **version** - a “snapshot” of a resource in time.
 A version is created at a particular moment in time and documents the state of the resource until that version is replaced by a later version.

 **vocabulary** - a collection of standardized terms and their definitions.
 Terms may represent classes, properties, or concepts.